|

 Agravain, Gaheris,

-Gareth, and Gawain.
-He is noted for having crowned himself
+and noted for having crowned himself

 and married Guinevere while Arthur was waging war on Emperor